[A] Nature of God, men, and women

-[D] Marriage, marital submission and divorce
+[D] Marriage, marital submission, and divorce

 Myth #1: Marriage is meant to be an illustration of Christ’s relationship with the church, so that people are turned to God by seeing husbands in authority and wives in submission.
-The husband play the Christ role and the wife the church role.
+The husband plays the Christ role and the wife the church role.

 Myth #2: To submit means to obey.